MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0072-obsoletetagpreviousversionnotallowed.md

 ## How to fix this diagnostic?

-In order to fix this diagnostic, make sure that all objects which are changing obsolete state in comparison to the base line have an obsolete tag whose value is the one specified in the `obsoleteTagVersion` of the AppSourceCop.json.
+In order to fix this diagnostic, make sure that all objects which are changing obsolete state in comparison to the baseline have an obsolete tag whose value is the one specified in the `obsoleteTagVersion` of the AppSourceCop.json.

-## Example of code triggering the issue
+## Example of code triggering this rule

 In the following example, the AppSourceCop is run against a baseline which has version 1.0 and expects the obsolete tag version for objects changing obsolete states to be 2.0.